JonLevin25/pcb-sparklezord/README.md

 You'll need to solder connectors for your leds to work.
 Generally JST-SM connectors are used (the 3-pin variant for the most popular WS2812 strips).
 You can find these on AliExpress

-## PCB Power switch

-The LEDs power switch used is not available in economic PCB assembly (which is much cheaper) So I batch order them from LCSC.

-You can order them here https://www.lcsc.com/product-detail/Slide-Switches_XKB-Connectivity-SS-12M11G5_C2879839.html

-Or you can solder where the big switch would be instead, and the LEDs will always be on if the PCB is connected to power.

 ## Capacitor

-Optionally, you can add a 1000uF electrolytic capacitor to the board to smooth out the power supply a bit.
+Optionally, you can one or two 1000uF electrolytic capacitors to the board to smooth out the led power supply a bit.

 # Setup